 Red Lodge Clay Center, Short-Term Resident (MJ Do Good) 2019

-Casey Whittier received her BFA from the Kansas City Art Institute and MFA from the University of Colorado Boulder.
+Casey Whittier received her BFA from the Kansas City Art Institute and MFA from the University of Colorado at Boulder.

-Clay serves as palimpsest in my practice; I seek to exploit its inherent variations in surface and texture, its ability to mimic, to be thick, thin, ephemeral or permanent.
+Clay serves as palimpsest; I seek to exploit its inherent variations in surface and texture, its ability to mimic, to be thick, thin, ephemeral or permanent.
 The physical recordings that come through rolling, tearing, squishing, dipping, pushing, pinching and scratching become representations of touch, of thought, of time spent.